ICJIA/researchhub-docs/docs/auth-guide/tutorials/create-article.md

 ## 6. Submit

 Once you are ready, click the blue `CREATE` button on the top right of the form.
 You will see the dialog box asking for confirmation.
-Click the `CREATE` button again to proceeed.
-You may click `BACK` to go back to the form and make futher changes if needed.
+Click the `CREATE` button again to proceed.
+You may click `BACK` to go back to the form and make further changes if needed.

 If you proceed and `CREATE`, you will get a notice from your browser that the new item is created.
 Click `OK` to close the notice.
 You will be taken back to the home page.